-For letter-size Periodicals, after all finer sort levels are prepared, an origin/entry 3-digit tray (or, if applicable, origin/entry 3-digit scheme tray) must be prepared to contain any remaining mail for each 3-digit (or 3-digit scheme) area serviced by the SCF serving the Post Office where the mail is verified (origin), and may be prepared for each 3-digit (or 3-digit scheme) area served by the SCF/plant where mail is entered (if that is different from the SCF/plant serving the Post Office where the mail is verified-for example, a PVDS deposit site).
-In all cases, only one less-than-full tray may be prepared for each 3-digit (or 3-digit scheme) area.
+For letter-size Periodicals, after all finer sort levels are prepared, an origin/entry 3-digit (or for barcoded letters, 3-digit scheme) tray must be prepared for any remaining mail for each 3-digit (or 3-digit scheme) area serviced by the SCF serving the origin Post Office, and may be prepared for each 3-digit (or 3-digit scheme) area served by the SCF where mail is entered (if different).

-20.1.6 Flats and Irregular Parcels-Origin/Entry SCF Sacks
+20.1.6 Flats and Irregular Parcels - Origin/Entry SCF Sacks

-For flat-size and irregular parcel-size Periodicals, after all finer sort levels are prepared, an origin/entry SCF sack must be prepared to contain any remaining 5-digit and 3-digit bundles for the 3-digit ZIP Code area(s) served by the SCF serving the Post Office where the mail is verified (origin), and may be prepared for the area served by the SCF/plant where mail is entered (if that is different from the SCF/plant serving the Post Office where the mail is verified-for example, a PVDS deposit site).
-In all cases, only one less-than-full sack may be prepared for each SCF area.
+For flats and irregular parcels, after all finer sort levels are prepared, an origin/entry SCF sack must be prepared for any remaining bundles for the 3-digit ZIP Code area(s) serviced by the SCF serving the origin Post Office, and may be prepared for the area served by the SCF/plant where mail is entered (if different).

-20.1.7 Flats and Irregular Parcels-Origin Mixed ADC Sacks
+20.1.7 Flats and Irregular Parcels - Origin Mixed ADC Sacks

-For flat-size and irregular parcel-size Periodicals, after all finer sort levels are prepared, mailers must prepare an origin mixed sack containing any remaining bundles for the ZIP Codes listed in L201, Column B, that correspond to the 3-digit origin entry point of the mailing as listed in Column A. Mailers may prepare only one less-than-full origin mixed sack.
+For flats and irregular parcels, after all finer sort levels are prepared, mailers must prepare an origin mixed sack for any remaining bundles for the ZIP Codes listed in L201, Column B, that correspond to the 3-digit origin entry point under Column A.